Corey Dickerson Player Props: Nationals vs. Cardinals

 Corey Dickerson At The Plate

-- Dickerson is batting .248 with six doubles, two home runs and five walks.
+- Dickerson is hitting .243 with six doubles, two home runs and five walks.

-- He has gone deep in two of 37 games played this year, and in 1.7% of his plate appearances.
+- In 38 games played this season, he has gone deep in just two of them.

-- In 10 games this year (27.0%), Dickerson has picked up an RBI, and in three of those games (8.1%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- In 26.3% of his games this year, Dickerson has had at least one RBI.
+He's picked up more than one in 7.9% and driven in three or more of his team's runs in one contest.

-- He has scored at least one run six times this year (16.2%), including one multi-run game.
+- He has scored at least once six times this season (15.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.